raw-lab/HydraMPP/README.md

 ## A massive parallel processing library for distributed processing in Python

+HydraMPP is a library to make it easyer to create scalable distributed parallel processing applications.
+It will function seamlessly from a single computer to a computing cluster environment with multiple nodes.

 ## Requirements

-HydraMPP is lightweight and requires little dependencies, and runs on Python >= 3.0.
+HydraMPP is lightweight and requires little dependencies.

+Python >= 3.6

 ## Install